-Much anticipated 2019 NQF Review terms of reference and issues paper released
+Much anticipated 2019 NQF Review terms of reference released

 The 2019 National Quality Framework Review terms of reference and issue paper has been released by the Education Council and provides insight into the areas that this period’s review will cover and what issues will be covered during the consultation process.